clearwater-trust/beautiful-jekyll/_posts/2019-08-24-your-money-is-worthless-what-negative-interest-rates-really-mean.md

 ---
 If money does not equal time, then your money is worthless.
 If time is money, then money is time.
-If time is not valuable then your money is worthless.
+If time is not valuable, then your money is worthless.

 It may be a surprise to you. **Your money is living on BORROWED TIME.**

-Don’t be holding the wet-sock when time runs out.
+Don’t be holding the _wet-sock_ when time runs out.

 ## Future time runs on measurable accountability through the blockchain.